CSDTs/3D_Visualizer/README.md

 ### Project models to the real world using Augmented Reality
 * Wait until the device has found a surface to place the model.
+* This app will highlight the the plane detected by ARKit.
+* Once the plane is shown, tapping the plane will place the AR model on the plane
 * Once the model is loaded, pan gesture can be used to adjust the position of the light projected onto the model.
 * The AR model inherits all the settings from the previous SceneKit view.